geobtaa/geobtaa.github.io/docs/technology/geodata-collection.md

 - [x] Obtain official approval of the BTAA-GIN Geodata Collection Strategic Plan.

-- [ ] Document the setup and configuration processes: Create detailed documentation on the setup of S3 accounts and asset management tools.
+- [ ] Document the setup and configuration processes for S3 accounts and asset management tools.

 - [ ] Define and document pilot testing procedures: Establish how the testing of sample datasets will be conducted, including success criteria and evaluation metrics.